Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Do I also need to file a BOI report for my store?

 Not anymore in most cases.
 Under FinCEN's March 2025 interim final rule, US-formed entities — including foreign-owned US LLCs — are exempt from beneficial ownership information reporting.
 Only foreign reporting companies file BOI.
 Form 5472 is separate and still required.
-We file your Form 5472 and pro forma 1120 for a flat $299.

 Related guides